giftdibs/giftdibs-api/README.md

 - `200` A user was not found with the specified ID.
 - `201` The user update request failed database schema validation.
+- `202` Invalid permissions to modify.

 ### `/wish-lists`

 - `300` A wish list was not found with the specified ID.
 - `301` Wish list failed validation.
+- `302` Invalid permissions to modify.

 ### `/wish-lists/:wishListId/gifts`

 - `400` Gift not found.
 - `401` Gift failed validation.
+- `402` Invalid permissions to modify.

 ### `/dibs`

 - `500` Dib not found.
 - `501` Dib failed validation.
-- `502` User does not have permission to dib that gift.
+- `502` Invalid permissions to modify.
 - `503` Gift has already been dibbed.